 Although the majority of commuting trips in the city are by private automobile, Tukwila is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Tukwila area by reducing both traffic and air pollution.

-The per capita income in Tukwila in 2010 was $21,777, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
-This equates to an annual income of $87,108 for a family of four.
+The per capita income in Tukwila in 2010 was $22,953, which is middle income relative to Washington and the nation.
+This equates to an annual income of $91,812 for a family of four.
 However, Tukwila contains both very wealthy and poor people as well.

 The most common language spoken in Tukwila is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include Spanish and African languages.